mpdcampbell/nat-selection/README.md

  - Speed - The number of grid spaces or "steps" it can take at once.
  - Sense - The radius of grid spaces around it that a blob can see.

 However, each of these traits has an energy cost.
 A blob starts each day with an equal amount of energy and each step taken has an energy cost, where *cost = size<sup>3</sup>speed<sup>2</sup>+sense*.
-When a blob reproduces, there is mutation chance that one or more of the childs' traits will be increased or decreased in value relative to the parent.
+When a blob reproduces, there is mutation chance that one or more of the child's traits will be increased or decreased in value relative to the parent.
 As the population grows and competition increases, blobs with less preferable traits die out, and the population evolves towards optimal traits for that environment.

  ## External Requirements To Run
   - Install gnuplot *(last tested with version 5.2.7)*